Easy diy flower pot succulent wreath

-This beautiful wreath of terra cotta flower pots and faux succulents looks so wonderful on your door or hung on a wall, indoors or out!
+This beautiful diy succulent wreath of terra cotta flower pots looks so wonderful on your door or hung on a wall, indoors or out!
 I have included all of the step by step instructions right here so you can design and create your own special clay pot wreath!
-Better yet, this would make a wonderful Mother’s Day gift or a special present to welcome family or friends moving into a new home!
+Better yet, this beautiful succulent wreath would make a wonderful Mother’s Day gift or a special present to welcome family or friends moving into a new home!

 I choose every product I use or feature.
-I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
+I may earn a small commission if you buy from one of the affiliate links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 Gather your supplies: